roboterax/humanoid-gym/README.md

 # Implementing Simulation-to-Simulation Model Transformation
 # This command facilitates a sim-to-sim transformation using exported 'v1' policy.
+# You have to run play.py first to get the JIT model and use it with sim2sim.py
 python scripts/sim2sim.py --load_model /path/to/logs/XBot_ppo/exported/policies/policy_1.pt

 # Run our trained policy